comicrelief/campaign/modules/cr_navigation/README.md

 ## Overview

 Previously this custom module provided the JS for the sites' standard main site navigation.
-It *now* provides theme suggestion hooks and associated JS to form the 'feature nav' variation to override the standard nav templates, style and functionality, which now live in the main campaign_base theme.
+It *now* provides theme suggestion hooks to form the 'feature nav' variation to override the standard nav templates, style and functionality, which now live in the main campaign_base theme.

 Drupal still requires that all templates live within the theme folder (rather than living within this module), so you'll find the overriding templates here: